General Overview & Treatment

 - Nerve blocks: Injections of local anesthetics, steroids or neurolytic agents (phenol, alcohol, glycerol, etc.) can provide relief from neuralgia pain.
 The initial use of a block is often part of the confirmation of a GPN diagnosis.

-When a glossopharyngeal neuralgia diagnosis requires microvascular decompression, turn to PBS neurosurgeon Mark McLaughlin, MD, FACS.
+When a glossopharyngeal neuralgia diagnosis requires microvascular decompression, turn to PBSSM neurosurgeon Mark McLaughlin, MD, FACS.
 Dr. McLaughlin trained with Peter Jannetta, MD, the father of modern microvascular decompression surgery for neuralgias and other cranial nerve rhizopathies.
 Dr. McLaughlin is also a research pioneer in this area, serving as lead author of the paper, "Microvascular Decompression of Cranial Nerves: Lessons Learned after 4400 Operations" published in the Journal of Neurosurgery in January 1999.

 Request an Appointment